TheRealAnonymous008/quartz/content/details/computer science/data structures and algos/Models of Computation.md

   Algorithmic complexity is estimated as either regular time taken or time taken multiplied by processor number.
 	* There are variants based on how to resolve read and write conflicts.
-		* **EREW  (Exclusive Read ExclusiveWrite** - every memory cell can be read or written to by only one processor at a time
+		* **EREW  (Exclusive Read Exclusive Write** - every memory cell can be read or written to by only one processor at a time
 		* **CREW (Concurrent Read Exclusive Write** - multiple processors can read a memory cell, but only one can write at a time.
 		* **ERCW (Exclusive Read Concurrent Write** - multiple processors can write but only one can read.
 Typically does not add power.
 		* **CRCW (Concurrent Read, Concurrent Write** - multiple processors can read and write.